World War II gun emplacements

 On the way back to the car, take Tomaree Head Summit walk to the summit of Tomaree Head for a picturesque view of Port Stephens.

 Take a virtual tour of the World War II gun emplacements captured with Google Street View Trekker.

 Fort Tomaree walk is an easy walk that runs just below Tomaree Head Summit walk and takes you to the World War II gun emplacements, used in the defence of east coast Australia during World War II.

 Tomaree Head Summit walk offers a short but challenging hike and picturesque ocean views across Port Stephens and beyond.
-Enjoy a well-earned lunch at the summit on the bench by the lookout.
+It's a must-see destination if you're in the area.

 See the amazing journey of the Gould’s petrel come to life with our augmented reality immersive story.
 Enjoy this mobile experience at Tomaree National Park, or without leaving home.